ApeLanguage/doc/_posts/2020-08-05-jekyll-3-9-0-released.markdown

 ---
-title: 'Jekyll 3.9.0 Released'
+title: Jekyll 3.9.0 Released
 author: parkr
 version: 3.9.0
-categories: [release]
+category: release

 ---
 Jekyll 3.9.0 allows use of kramdown v2, the latest series of kramdown.

 If you choose to upgrade, please note that the GitHub-Flavored Markdown